StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 ## WIP Features (Found on Latest Unstable Build)
   - Netplus (really on a limb here)
-  - Autoloading Folder Support (yeah so funny story)
+  - Autoloading Folder Support (it's a funny story)
   - Discord's Game SDK (need to convert it to C)
   - Dynamic Resolutions (an annoyance to port from srb2 2.2.6 to 2.2.11)
   - Software Models (an annoyance to port just like Dynamic Resolutions)